 Of course, it would be fantabulous if you could find 30 minutes every week or every day.
 For now, let's just shoot for you promising yourself 30 minutes this month.
 To be creative.
 Whatever that means to you.
 This month you will give yourself 30 minutes to make art.
 You might be a knitter, and that's your art.
 Perhaps you're a baker or a candlestick maker.
 A potter!
 The sky is the limit.

 If you've been in one of my Facebook Groups before, you know I don't tolerate nasty.
 So consider yourself invited a positive, supportive community where trolls won't live.
 This will be a pleasant atmosphere of support and encouragement.
 Post your art, questions, and challenges.
 Please offer encouragement to others and answers to their questions when you are able.
 I can't wait to see what #halfanhourofart means to you.

 Here's what #halfanhourofart meant to me for this first installment.
 A quick play with my Gelli Plate, DecoArt Media paints, and a StencilGirl Products stencil designed by MaryBeth Shaw:

 The pic above shows my gelli plate (bottom layer) covered with paint (middle layer) and a stencil (top layer).
 I then put a sheet of deli paper on it and used my brayer to push down on the deli paper.
 That means the paint from the bottom layer transferred through the stencil (super cool!) on the to the deli paper.

 So now… waste no time and go join the free private Facebook Group.
 If you want to suggest it to your friends, please do.

 My Online Classes

-If you're interested in my other offerings, please check out my Teaching page.
-I offer mixed media art classes as well as a class for those who want to teach classes themselves, both online and in-person.
+If you're interested in my other offerings, please check out my website and class listings.
+I offer mixed media art classes as well business classes.

 Keep in Touch